Eastern Orthodoxy in Croatia

 Eastern Orthodoxy in Croatia refers to adherents, religious communities, institutions and organizations of Eastern Orthodox Christianity in Croatia.
 It is the second-largest religious denomination in Croatia, behind the Roman Catholic Church.
 Over 128 000 people, forming 3.32% of the total Croatian population, are Eastern Orthodox Christians (2021).

 Eastern Orthodoxy in Croatia is represented foremost by the Serbian Orthodox Church, which claims most of the Eastern Orthodox Christian faithful.
 Other major jurisdictions are the Bulgarian Orthodox and Macedonian Orthodox Churches.
 These three churches are recognized by the state.
 In Croatia there are also adherents to the Montenegrin Orthodox Church.
-In Croatia there also exists the Croatian Orthodox Church.
+In the past, there was a Croatian Orthodox Church, although it was unrecognized by the Serbian Orthodox Church.

 Statistics

-The published data from the 2011 Croatian census included a crosstab of ethnicity and religion, which showed that a total of 190,143 Orthodox believers (4.5% of the total population) was divided between the following ethnic groups:
+The published data from the 2021 Croatian census included a crosstab of ethnicity and religion, which showed that a total of 128,395 Eastern Orthodox believers (3.32% of the total population) was divided between the following ethnic groups: